YAML Input

 Copy or Download

-Use <strong>Copy</strong> to put the parsed JSON on your clipboard, or <strong>Download</strong> to save it.
+Use Copy to put the parsed JSON on your clipboard, or Download to save it.
 For a dedicated converter, see YAML to JSON.

 Frequently Asked Questions

-Is my YAML data private?
+Is my YAML data private when parsing?

 What is the difference between parsing and formatting YAML?

-What YAML features are supported?
+What YAML features does this parser support?

 Can I use this to convert YAML to JSON?